indico/indico-user-docs/docs/conferences/timetable.md

 ![](../assets/meetings/timetable/finished_timetable.png)

-This timetable only uses contributions and breaks.
-Many meetings are relatively simple and don't require the use of session blocks which are normally used in conferences, however it is still possible to use them nonetheless.
+This timetable only uses contributions.
+Many meetings are relatively simple and don't require the use of breaks or session blocks which are normally used in conferences, however it is still possible to use them nonetheless.

 An example conference timetable might look like this: